akoidan/pychat/README.md

 Take a look at [Contributing.md](/CONTRIBUTING.md) for more info details.

 # TODO list
+* docker proceses should send logs to stdout
+* start_tornado doesn't work port sis not listened
 * When user logs out he shouldn't receive notifications anymore
 * When we send notification and we receive unregistered we should delete it from database.
 * Notifications have same body